5255212/calculator_solution/README.md

-# INFS2605 Base Java FX Project
+# INFS2605 Calculator Abridged Java FX Project

-This project is a basic set up for you to start building a Java FX app.
+This project is a basic set up for you to build a JavaFX-powered simple arithmetic calculator.